 Narsaq

-A Greenlandic children’s song says that everyone is a cowboy in Narsaq.
-In a country with little agriculture and farm life, it doesn’t take much before people talk about those who ride horses in a town that is so lush and green.
-There are hiking trails as far as the eye can see, and after a short boat ride, you reach glaciers and sheep farms.
+A Greenlandic children’s song says that everyone in Narsaq is a cowboy.
+In a country with little agriculture and few farms, it doesn’t take much before people talk about those who ride horses in a town that is so lush and green.
+There are hiking trails as far as the eye can see, and after a short boat ride, you’ll reach glaciers and sheep farms.

 The town has about 1,300 inhabitants, and like other towns of this size, there has been significant emigration in recent years.
 Many move to Nuuk or Denmark.

-Midnight sun in summer: No, but it’s light for several months in summer
+Midnight sun in summer: No, but it is light for several months during the summer

 Northern lights: Yes, possible to see when it’s dark